Adult ESL Classes: Beginner

 Hoover Public Library 200 Municipal Drive, Hoover, Alabama 35216

-Beginner-level English as a Second Language instruction for adult speakers of other native languages.
+Beginner-level ESL instruction for adult speakers of other native languages.
+Join us at the library for weekly Beginner English classes.
 This class is free, and textbooks will be provided.
-Classes are taught by a certified instructor.
+Classes are taught by a TEFL-certified instructor.
 Placement tests are required.
 Email Kim at hvrefdesk@hooverlibrary.org with questions.
 To register, visit www.hooverlibrary.org/esl.
-Location: Fitzgerald Room
+LOCATION: Fitzgerald & Shakespeare Rooms

 Info